vishnu175/SPARKZZZ/README.md

 Simply just leave the Config as it is.

 **Local Configuration**
-Fortunately there are no Mandatory vars for the UniBorg Support Config.
+Fortunately there are no Mandatory vars for the Sparkzzz Support Config.

 ## Mandatory Vars